PULPIT TODAY SERMONS

 “By his stripes” He restores your purpose and direction.

-“By his stripes” He restores all of Adam’s losses.
+“By his stripes” means Jesus restores all of Adam’s losses.

 You may interject, “But you don’t know the shambles of my life.
-It’s wrecked and ruined.
+My life is mangled.
 I don’t deserve for God to restore anything to me.
-But grace wouldn’t be grace if you deserved God restoring something to you.
+But grace wouldn’t be grace if you deserved God’s blessings.
 And yet you may continue to object, I don’t see how God could ever restore certain things to me.
-But do you have more faith in Satan’s ability to steal than God’s power to restore?
+Some people like this seem to have more faith in Satan’s ability to steal than God’s power to restore!

-Jesus said the wonder of His end-time work toward believers would involve restoration!
-When Jesus returns to call believers of every age to stand before His throne His grace and mercy will restore every loss incurred from Adam’s fall.
+Jesus said the wonder of His Endtime work toward Believers would involve restoration!
+When Jesus returns to call Believers of every age to stand before His throne, His mercy will restore every loss incurred from Adam’s fall.
 Restoration is a redemptive guarantee!

 (Transition) That’s the magnificence of the incarnation.
 Third, let’s consider, The Love of the Incarnation.